ohhi-vn/easyworker/README.md

 The package has two main part:

-* The supervisor: Manage child, give a task to child & collect result.
+* The supervisor: Manage children, give a task to children & collect result.
-* The child: Receive task, run task then send result to supervisor.
+* The children: Receive tasks, run tasks then send results to supervisor.

 ## Supervisor